-So before speaking, I would like to take a minute or two for a very special privilege which has been extended to me in my capacity as Vice President of the United States.
+Before beginning my remarks to the Club of Rome, I would like to take a minute or two for a very special privilege which has been extended to me in my capacity as Vice President of the United States.

-We meet here this evening in the light -- and I will not say the shadow -- of the figure of Benjamin Franklin.
-This hall with its fine statue of Franklin by James Fraser is the Benjamin Franklin National Memorial, so authorized by action of the Congress of the United States and signed into law by the President of the United States.
+We meet here this evening in the light -- I will not say shadow -- of the figure of Benjamin Franklin.
+This hall, with its fine statue of Franklin by James Earl Fraser, is the Benjamin Franklin National Memorial -- so authorized by action of the Congress of the United States and signed into law by the President.
+This hall thus joins the other national memorials entrusted to the stewardship of the National Park Service of the Department of the Interior.

-This hall thus joins other national memorials entrusted to the stewardship of the National Parks Service of the Department of Interior.
 However, in accordance with the wishes of the Franklin Institute, the Benjamin Franklin National Memorial is unique in that it shall be owned and operated by the Franklin Institute for the public's benefit and education.
+Will you all please stand.